top of page

 Home: About

-Sanctuary First Foundation is a 501(c)3 charitable organization committed to providing safe and beautiful transitional housing for Yakima women serious about their recovery.
+Sanctuary First Foundation is a 501(c)3 charitable organization provides safe and beautiful recovery housing for Yakima women serious about their recovery.

 Home Entrance